-Since there has been only a limited market for octopus and no directed fishery in federal waters, there are no data available for documenting catch history.
-Historical rates of incidental catch do not necessarily reflect future fishing patterns where octopuses are part of retained market catch.
+Since there has been only a limited market for octopus and no directed fishery in federal waters, there is limited data available for documenting catch history.
+Historical rates of incidental catch would not necessarily be indicative of future fishing patterns if octopuses were increasingly retained for market catch.
 Estimates of incidental catch based on observer data (Table 3) suggest substantial year-to-year variation in abundance, which would result in large annual fluctuations in harvest.
-This large interannual variability is consistent with anecdotal reports (Paust 1988) and with life-history patterns for E. dofleini.
+This large interannual variability is consistent with anecdotal reports (Paust 1988, 1997) and with life-history patterns for E. dofleini.